 It exists and the course is beautiful.
 We aren’t golfers so can’t rightly give our opinion of the course, but in talking to a few locals, they all said wonderful things and that we should try it out.
 Maybe next time… if we learn to golf.

 Will we be back? – Yes.
-We are in Georgia every few months and the five hour drive from Atlanta is well worth it.
+We are in Georgia every few months and the hour and a half drive from St Augustine is well worth it.
 If you’re heading north out of Florida, it’s not crazy-out-of-the-way and is easy to invest a few days in relaxing and rejuvenating the family.
 The King and Prince Resort is a totally kid-friendly AND adult appropriate place.
 We actually wouldn’t mind going back and spending some time just relaxing…without the kids, maybe?
 Nah, they enjoyed it too much and would have choice words for us if we did that.
 We’ll be back though, for sure.

 Thank you, King and Prince Resort, for welcoming us in and making our family feel completely warm and at home.
 Your Southern hospitality was genuine and made these dads sad to leave.
 Our opinions of you are quite high and we’d strongly recommend the King and Prince to families of any sort heading out to the Golden Isles.